 Abundance

 It is well-established that fluctuations in the physical environment alter the distribution of marine fish (Hela and Laevastu 1961 and references therein).
 The models fit here describe this variability in spatial distribution and availability to be caught, as we used unlagged predictors and related abundances to current conditions.
 Optimal models of abundance only featured significant predictors from physical and zooplankton PCAs (Fig. 2b) with seven of the eight models containing either zooplankton PC1 or physical PC1 as a significant predictor (Fig. 1b).
 These PCs – which are correlated, although to lesser degree on the NLS – describe an overarching change in the temperature and an associated shift in the zooplankton, respectively.
 Their prominent role in optimal models of abundance is consistent with observations that temperature is central in modulating the distributions of fish species considered here (Rikhter et al. 2001, Trenkel et al. 2014).
 In addition to temperature, these predictors may also reflect variability due to other known physical drivers included in the analysis, such as sea ice dynamics for capelin (Gjøsæter 1998) and large-scale climate indices for silver hake (Nye et al. 2011).
-Fish landings are also influenced by the abundance of prey (e.g., Ogawa and Nakahara 1979) and zooplankton PC1 thus accounts for shifts in distribution associated with both physical properties and food availability (i.e., quantity and quality).
+Fish landings could also be influenced by the abundance of prey (e.g., Ogawa and Nakahara 1979) and zooplankton PC1 thus could account for shifts in distribution associated with both physical properties and food availability (i.e., quantity and quality).
 Broadly, these are results are consistent with known drivers of fish abundance; however, some important drivers of abundance – such as predation (e.g., Swain et al. 2015), inter- or intraspecific competition (e.g., Ward et al. 2006), and fishing (e.g., Fogarty and Murawski 1998) – were not included in our analysis and, consequently, the explanatory power of these factors cannot be compared to those selected by the optimal models.

 Recruitment